 Risks associated with workforce capability, capacity and environmental factors with potential impact on growth

-Our success in delivering our strategic priorities, as well as proactively managing the regulatory environment, depends on the development and retention of our leadership and high-performing employees.
-The ability to continue to attract, train, motivate and retain highly qualified professionals in an employment market where expertise is often mobile and in short supply is critical, particularly as our business lines execute their strategic business outlooks.
-This may be affected by external and environmental factors, such as the UK’s exit from the EU, changes to immigration policies and regulations and tax reforms in key markets that require active responses.
-Although potential people impacts related to the UK’s exit from the EU have not yet materialised, we continue to monitor retention trends and the recruitment of key roles.
+Our success in delivering our strategic priorities and proactively managing the regulatory environment depends on the development and retention of our leadership and high-performing employees.
+The ability to continue to attract, develop and retain competent individuals in alignment with our strategy in an employment market where expertise is often mobile and in short supply is critical, particularly as our business lines execute their strategic business outlooks.
+This may be affected by external, internal and environmental factors, such as the UK’s exit from the EU, changes to immigration policies and regulations, organisational restructuring and tax reforms in key markets that require active responses.

 • HSBC University is focused on developing opportunities and tools for current and future skills, personal skills and leaders to create an environment for success.